Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 <details>
 <summary><h3>Payloads</h3></summary>

-A Payload in Metasploit refers to a module that aids the exploit module in (typically) returning a shell to the attacker.
-There are three different types of payload modules in the Metasploit Framework: Singles, Stagers, and Stages.
+In Metasploit, a payload is a module that enables successful exploitation, typically by establishing a shell session for the attacker.

 **Show all payloads**